 A Consocracy is a form of democratic government that uses consensus to reach public decisions.
-Ted Wells briefly explains how on this website, which is still under construction.
+Ted Wells briefly explains how this might be done on this website, which is still under construction.
 (Please scroll down this page)

-For a more complete description, see Ted Wells' book "Power, Chaos and Consensus - Consocratic Theory" (available in paperback and electronically) by clicking on http://www.amazon.com/ebook/dp/B00A2BGE3E/ This will redirect you to Amazon.com where the first chapter (a good summary) can be read for free.
+For a more complete description, see Ted Wells' book "Power, Chaos and Consensus - Updating Democracy Using Consocratic Theory; 2nd Edition" (available in paperback and electronically) by clicking on: https://www.amazon.com/ebook/dp/0473498901 This will redirect you to Amazon.com where the first few chapters can be read for free.
 Just click on the "Look Inside" icon once there.
 Note that with a free app from Amazon, the less expensive Kindle version can be read on any computer, tablet or Smartphone.
+Note too, that this book is currently being substantially updated and re-edited as a new book called "One Way to Fix the Planet".
+It is not yet available for sale.

 Ted's second book, "The Old Man in the Bag" gently tells the story of how he became interested in Consocratic Theory (available in paperback and electronically).
 It takes place in a very remote part of Ethiopia back when Haile Selasie was still in power.
-Like "Power, Chaos and Consensus", the first chapter is available to read for free on the Amazon site by clicking on http://www.amazon.com/ebook/dp/B009YQQDK2 and then on the "Look Inside" icon.
+Like "Power, Chaos and Consensus", the first chapters are available to read for free on the Amazon site by clicking on: https://www.amazon.com/dp/1481118102/ and then on the "Look Inside" icon.
 It is also available on SmashWords: http://www.smashwords.com/books/view/276199 where several other electronic versions (e.g. epub & PDF) can be found.

 About "Power, Chaos & Consensus":